xCatG/ClaudeDesktopCommander/README.md

 All contributions, big or small, are greatly appreciated!

 If you find this tool valuable for your workflow, please consider [supporting the project](https://www.buymeacoffee.com/wonderwhyer).

+## Frequently Asked Questions

+Here are answers to some common questions.
+For a more comprehensive FAQ, see our [detailed FAQ document](FAQ.md).

+### What is Claude Desktop Commander?
+It's an MCP tool that enables Claude Desktop to access your file system and terminal, turning Claude into a versatile assistant for coding, automation, codebase exploration, and more.

+### How is this different from Cursor/Windsurf?
+Unlike IDE-focused tools, Claude Desktop Commander provides a solution-centric approach that works with your entire OS, not just within a coding environment.
+Claude reads files in full rather than chunking them, can work across multiple projects simultaneously, and executes changes in one go rather than requiring constant review.

+### Do I need to pay for API credits?
+No. This tool works with Claude Desktop's standard Pro subscription ($20/month), not with API calls, so you won't incur additional costs beyond the subscription fee.

+### What are the most common use cases?
+- Exploring and understanding complex codebases
+- Generating diagrams and documentation
+- Automating tasks across your system
+- Working with multiple projects simultaneously
+- Making surgical code changes with precise control

+### I'm having trouble installing or using the tool.
+Where can I get help?
+Join our [Discord server](https://discord.gg/kQ27sNnZr7) for community support, check the [GitHub issues](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues) for known problems, or review the [full FAQ](FAQ.md) for troubleshooting tips.
+If you encounter a new issue, please consider [opening a GitHub issue](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues/new) with details about your problem.

 ## License